develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 If you find my example insightful, you will surely modify this to fit into your own masterpiece!

-Next time, I might be diving even deeper into the intriguing topic of mapping objects into database entities -or doing just something completely else.
+Next time, I might be diving even deeper into the intriguing topic of mapping objects into database entities.

 Until then, keep safe!